-Therefore, Council through the Chairperson of the: Technical Services, Portfolio Committee and Executive Head thereof, exercises political oversight over Solid Waste Management in the Municipality.
+Therefore, Council through the Chairperson of the Technical Services, Portfolio Committee and executive head thereof, exercises political oversight over Solid Waste Management in the Municipality.
 This ensures Council and the people are kept abreast of the Solid Waste Management developments.

-The IWMP and the IDP of the GTM locate the waste management function in the technical services department on the basis that landfill management and its associated equipments are of a technical nature and require technical expertise
+The IWMP and the IDP of the GTLM locate the waste management function in the technical services Municipality on the basis that landfill management and its associated equipments are of a technical nature and require technical expertise